MatthiasLHK/CS2101UG/docs/index.md

 **:warning: Warning:**<br>
   * We recommend you to do a backup before proceeding to clear the whole Todo List as there is no auto-backup feature in this current version of CAP5BUddy in case you changed your mind and it's not viable anymore to use the `undo` command.
-  * If you accidentally cleared the whole list, you can always use the `undo` command to restore the Todo List.
+  * If you accidentally cleared the whole list, you can always use the [undo](#undo-previous-user-command-undodavid) or [redo](#redo-previous-user-command-redodavid) command to restore the Todo List.
 However, you should always remember that the `undo` command is only able to undo a limited amount of commands.

 </div>